 These are great items to add to any collection of Spode porcelain, dessert dishes or antique English early 19th century, late Georgian or William IV, porcelain.

-Free UK and international postage with this item.
+Free UK with this item.
+International postage at cost.